 - 1. Oxide estimated Mineral Resources are reported within a pit shell using the Lerch Grossman algorithm, a gold price of US\$1,550/oz and a recovery of 82% for Au and silver price of US\$20/oz and a recovery of 20% For Ag. - 2.
 Sulphide estimated Mineral Resources are reported within a pit shell using the Lerch Grossman algorithm, a gold price of US\$1,550/oz and a recovery of 50% for Au and silver price of US\$20/oz and a recovery of 12% for Ag.
 No sulphide material was reported for Montgomery-Shoshone. - 3.
-Mining costs for mineralized material and waste are US\$2.25/tonne. - Processing, general and administration, and refining costs are US\$5.00/tonne, US\$0.50/tonne, and US\$0.05/tonne respectively. - 5.
+Mining costs for mineralized material and waste are US\$2.25/tonne. - 4.
+Processing, general and administration, and refining costs are US\$5.00/tonne, US\$0.50/tonne, and US\$0.05/tonne respectively. - 5.
 Due to rounding, some columns or rows may not compute as shown. - 6.
-Estimated Mineral Resources are stated as in situ dry metric tonnes. - The estimate of Mineral Resources may be materially affected by legal, title, taxation, socio-political, marketing, or other relevant issues. - The Mineral Resource estimates are reported in compliance with the definitions and guidelines for the reporting of Exploration Information, Mineral Resources and Mineral Reserves in Canada, "the CIM Definition Standards on Mineral Resources and Reserves - Definitions and Guidelines" dated May 10, 2014 (CIM, 2014).
+Estimated Mineral Resources are stated as in situ dry metric tonnes. - 7.
+The estimate of Mineral Resources may be materially affected by legal, title, taxation, socio-political, marketing, or other relevant issues.